espebra/varnish-vcl-snippets/README.md

 # VCL snippets for Varnish Cache 4

-The purpose of this repository is to gather a set of VCL snippets for various specific use cases.
+The purpose of this repository is to gather a set of VCL snippets for specific use cases.
 The files should include comments and tests.

 * [Grace mode and stale-while-revalidate](grace.vtc)